-Due to $\left\{ C_2^{\bot}||M_{xy} \right\}$ spin symmetry, all bands of Fe$_2$WX$_4$ in the $\Gamma$-M direction are spin degenerate.
-Considering the characteristics of $d$-wave altermagnetism, all bands at the high-symmetry X and Y points must be spin-splitting and have opposite spins due to $\left\{ C_2^{\bot}||M_{xy} \right\}$ spin symmetry.
-To prove our above analysis, we calculated the band structures of monolayer Fe$_2$WX$_4$ without SOC, which are shown in Fig.~\ref{fig2}{(c) and (d)}.
-From Fig.~\ref{fig2}{(c) and (d)}, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ are altermagnetic semiconductors with a bandgap being 126 meV and 170 meV, respectively.
-Moreover, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ have large spin splits at certain $k$ points in the BZ, such as high-symmetry X and Y points, to be $258~\rm{meV}$ and $317~\rm{meV}$, respectively.
+Due to $\left\{ C_2^{\bot}||M_{xy} \right\}$ spin symmetry, all bands of Fe$_2$W$X_4$ in the $\Gamma$-$M$ direction are spin degenerate.
+Considering the characteristics of $d$-wave altermagnetism, all bands at the high-symmetry X and Y points must be spin splitting and have opposite spins due to $\left\{ C_2^{\bot}||M_{xy} \right\}$ spin symmetry.
+To prove our above analysis, we calculated the band structures of monolayer Fe$_2$W$X_4$ without SOC, which are shown in Figs. \ref{fig3}{(c)} and \ref{fig3}{(d)}.
+From Fig.~\ref{fig3}{(c) and (d)}, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ are altermagnetic semiconductors with a band gap being 126 meV and 170 meV, respectively.
+Moreover, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ have large spin splits at certain $k$ points in the BZ, such as high-symmetry X and Y points, to be $528~\rm{meV}$ and $317~\rm{meV}$, respectively.
 More importantly, both the bottom of the conduction band and the top of the valence band are at the X and Y points and the corresponding bands have opposite spin polarization.
-This provides a solid foundation for the realization of crystal valley Hall effect.
+This provides a solid foundation for the realization of the crystal valley Hall effect.
 Due to the $\left\{C_2^{\bot}T||C_{2z}T\right\}$ spin symmetry, the Berry curvature is always zero everywhere in the BZ.
-Then, to realize the crystal valley Hall effect, the SOC effect must be considered for monolayer Fe$_2$WX$_4$.
+Then, to realize the crystal valley Hall effect, the SOC effect must be considered for monolayer Fe$_2$W$X_4$.